MicrosoftDocs/architecture-center/docs/reference-architectures/ai/training-python-models.md

 ## Cost considerations

-The cost of a hyperparameter tuning run depends linearly on the choice of Machine Learning Compute VM size, whether low priority nodes are used, and the maximum number of nodes allowed in the cluster.
+The cost of a hyperparameter tuning run depends linearly on the choice of Machine Learning Compute VM size, whether low-priority nodes are used, and the maximum number of nodes allowed in the cluster.

 Ongoing costs when the cluster is not in use depend on the minimum number of nodes required by the cluster.
-With cluster auto-scaling, the system automatically adds nodes up to the allowed maximum to match the number of jobs, and then removes nodes down to the requested minimum as they are no longer needed.
-If the cluster can auto-scale down to zero nodes, it does not cost anything when it is not in use.
+With cluster autoscaling, the system automatically adds nodes up to the allowed maximum to match the number of jobs, and then removes nodes down to the requested minimum as they are no longer needed.
+If the cluster can autoscale down to zero nodes, it does not cost anything when it is not in use.

 ## Security considerations